Concussion Treatment | Headache Migraine & Concussion Centre

 The prescribed therapies target the worst symptoms for each patient, and since the long-term effects of concussions are different in each patient, there is no single treatment that can be applied to all cases.
 Typically, headaches and migraines which result from the post-concussion syndrome are treated with medication such as nerve block injections or botox for migraine headaches.

-Contact Headache, Migraine & Concussion Centre today to learn more about our concussion injury treatment option.
+Contact concussion specialist at Headache, Migraine & Concussion Centre today to learn more about our concussion injury treatment option.